-The object that in the way of your breakthrough.
+The object that is in the way of your breakthrough.

 In Jesus’ case, there were stones made of rock and stones made of flesh.
 You see, there were soldiers that were placed in front of the grave in addition to the stone that had been placed there.
 The fear was that someone would either come and steal the body of Jesus and claim that he was resurrected or that someone would take the body to prevent the others from claiming the resurrection.
 So the stones of flesh were placed in front of the tomb also.
 But Jesus moved them too.

-When we look at the goal of resurrection, we can lose sight of all the things that God was doing because we accept the simple and dont press in.
+When we look at the goal of resurrection, we can lose sight of all the things that God was doing because we accept the simple and do not press in.
 But if you look at what is going on, a intricate tapestry is being spelled out.

 The lesson for us to take from this is that there are places and times where we have blocks in our life, both mental and physical.
 And if we never challenge the power of the grave, we will stay in the tomb that someone else has placed us in.
 But in the example of Jesus, we have an example of the power to move the stones that hold us down.